 After all the players have gone, draw one NPD Action card for each NPD and use the bottom half showing the “Thunder Phase” action.

 Repeat until everyone has played all 4 of their actions.

-At the end of the Thunder phase, players also get bonus moves if they have matching flag icons in their program.
+At the end of the Thunder phase, players also get bonus moves if they have paired flag icons in their program.
+(In the photo above, Team Red has one pair of flags on cards 1 and 2, so they get to move 2 spaces.)
 Then, points are awarded—fewer points after the first Stage, and more points at the conclusion of the race in the second Stage.
 (Reshuffle cards and set up again if playing another stage, skipping the Qualifying step.)

-There are four special actions seen on some of the action spaces or on race cards:
+There are several maneuvers seen on some of the action spaces or on race cards:

 - Clean Air – If the two spaces directly in front of you are empty at the start of your move, then add 2 movement.